 Since passport applications are processed and printed in Dhaka and thereafter DIP forwards those to the High Commission by courier, the “Tentative Collection Date” shown on the “Delivery slip” is indicative only.
 As such, earlier understanding of “Express or Urgent” delivery does not hold in the present context beyond expedited handling at some steps in the process.
 The High Commission will contact the applicant once it receives the passport from Dhaka.
 However, the indicative delivery time frame is given below:

 - For regular payment: 30-35 working days

-Applicants may like to contact the High Commission by sending email at email@example.com to follow up on the progress if, in case, the High Commission does not contact within the stipulated time frame.
-Please mention your name, date of birth, enrolment number and its date in your email.
+Applicants may like to contact the High Commission by sending an email at email@example.com to follow up on the progress if, in case, the High Commission does not contact within the stipulated time frame.
+Please mention your name, date of birth, enrolment number and date in your email.

-Note: As processing of passport applications involves Police verification, it is advisable to ensure that someone attends the verification team at the address provided at the passport application.
-If the verification team can not match the information provided at the application, the whole process of issuing passport gets delayed on which the High Commission has no control.
+Note: As the processing of passport applications involves Police verification, it is advisable to ensure that someone attends the verification team at the address provided at the passport application.
+If the verification team can not match the information provided at the application, the whole process of issuing a passport gets delayed on which the High Commission has no control.

 Collection in Person:

 On receiving a call from the High Commission, the applicants may collect the new passports from the High Commission personally.
 Please bring along the old passport as well as the “Delivery Slip”.
 The High Commission will hand over both the new and old ones after necessary endorsement.